marzdrel/diffickens/_posts/2021-02-17-replace-case-statements-with-dry-matcher.md

 ---
 layout: post
-title:  "Replace case-statements with dry-matchers [draft]"
+title:  "Replace case-statements with dry-matchers"
-date:   2020-10-05 20:52:57 +0200
+date:   2021-02-17 21:10:57 +0200
 categories: rails
 ---

-Gem `dry-matcher` offers very flexible and robust pattern matching API for Ruby.
+Gem [`dry-matcher`](https://dry-rb.org/gems/dry-matcher/0.8/) offers very flexible and robust pattern matching API for Ruby.
 While the gem has many interesting use-cases I would like to focus on very specific one.